-The Settlement Statement lists fees and charges associated with the loan.
+A list of fees and charges associated with the loan.
 It also shows interest due on an existing loan that is being refinanced and the final amount of the loan to the borrower.

 Additional Requirements for Construction Loans

 Q: What is the usual process for a construction loan?